nerdpai/Sieczka-Systems-Networking/Systems.md

 so open file "/etc/pam.d/common-auth" via root and add "auth sufficient pam_usb.so" to the top of the file.

-The result of these efforts - will be a folder with a file on the drive:
+The result of these efforts - will be a directory with a file on the drive:

 ![Ups, the image is somewhere](./images/basics/essential_linux_skills/password_usb0.png)